JoshuaHernandezAl/JoshuaHernandezAl/README.md

 - 👋 Hi, I’m @JoshuaHernandezAl
 - 👀 I’m interested in web development, electronic and IoT
-- 🌱 I’m currently learning web development with JS/TS, microcontroller programming and C#
+- 🌱 I’m currently learning web development with JS/TS, microcontroller programming, C# and python.
+- Also, I'm working as a Software Engineer